Taylorvincent/teamleader-test/README.md

   npm run dev
 ```

-will launch a development server @ http://localhost:3000
+This will launch a development server @ http://localhost:3000

+## Entry point

+The above url will enter the code/page located at [./src/pages/index.tsx](./src/pages/index.tsx).